Māori culture: European colonisation from c. 1800 AD

-Marginalisation and renaissance c.1900 AD to today
+Marginalisation and renaissance c.
+1900 AD to today

 Māori continued to experience significant cultural change into the next century.

-In 1900 few Māori lived in European urban settlements, in 1926 there were 16% of Māori populations in urban centres, during World War II there was a shift and in 1945 it changed to 26% and it increased over th 1950s and 60s, so by 1966 it was 62%.
+In 1900 few Māori lived in European urban settlements, in 1926 there were 16% of Māori populations in urban centres, during World War II there was a shift and in 1945 it changed to 26% and it increased over the 1950s and 60s, so by 1966 it was 62%.

 During the 1930s and 1940s, MP Āpirana Ngata had passed land legislation to help Māori make better use of their remaining tribal land.
 Māori were handicapped in using and developing the land for modern agriculture as much Māori land was steep, remote, erosion-prone with high rainfall.
 European farmers who owned their land freehold mechanised to gain higher productivity, using bank loans for the new equipment.
 Māori were unable to gain loans as their land was generally tribal land and could not be used for securing individual loans.
 Leasing land to European farmers gave Māori a steady income but this was spread among many people.
 Māori farming was often based on a different system of values and not driven by European goals of efficiency and high productivity.

 Apart from jobs, another attraction to urban migration were the monetary, recreational and lifestyle attractions of the city.
 Many Māori felt that success lay in the city rather than the country.
 King describes this as a "fantasy contagion-the realty did not live up to the myth but this did not stop the fantasy or the migration".

 Other changes were a rising birth rate.
 In 1955, the Māori birth rate was nearly double the European rate at 43.6 compared to 26 per 1000.
 At the same time, Māori had fewer qualifications.
 In 1956 6.5% of Māori held professional, managerial or clerical jobs compared to 26.7% non-Māori.
 As a result, only 3.36% of Māori earned 700 pounds or more per annum compared to 18.6% for non-Māori.
 Māori were significantly impacted by changing economic circumstances such as the drop in wool prices.
 This made Māori more vulnerable to economic and social deprivation.
 King says that the lower Māori educational attainment lead to lower income jobs, which led to lower income, poor housing, and poor health, which in turn led to higher rates of crime.